CodeMelted/codemelted_developer/codemelted_rust/README.md

 The goal of the `codemelted.rs` is to limit 3rd party items.
 However, some CodeMelted DEV use cases, thanks to the hard work of the developers who maintain the crates below, would not have been possible.

-- *[chrono](https://crates.io/crates/chrono):* Utilized to support the time formatting utilized in the `codemelted_logger` module.
+- *<a href="https://crates.io/crates/chrono" target="_blank">chrono:</a>* Utilized to support the time formatting utilized in the `codemelted_logger` module.
-- *[json](https://crates.io/crates/json):* Forms the entire backbone of the `codemelted_json` module.
+- *<a href="https://crates.io/crates/json" target="_blank">json:</a>* Forms the entire backbone of the `codemelted_json` module.
 The main `json::JsonValue` is typed alias as `CObject` to match other CodeMelted DEV module implementations.
-- *[online](https://crates.io/crates/online):* Utilized with the `codemelted_network` module to determine if an app has access to the Internet or not.
+- *<a href="https://crates.io/crates/online" target="_blank">online:</a>* Utilized with the `codemelted_network` module to determine if an app has access to the Internet or not.
-- *[rpassword](https://crates.io/crates/rpassword):* Supports the `codemelted_console` module to allow for getting a user's password from the console without reflecting it to the screen.
+- *<a href="https://crates.io/crates/rpassword" target="_blank">rpassword:</a>* Supports the `codemelted_console` module to allow for getting a user's password from the console without reflecting it to the screen.
-- *[rusqlite](https://crates.io/crates/rusplite):* Supports the `codemelted_db` module providing the ability to have an embedded sqlite database.
+- *<a href="https://crates.io/crates/rusqlite" target="_blank">rusqlite:</a>* Supports the `codemelted_db` module providing the ability to have an embedded sqlite database.
 The crate takes care of "installing" the items necessary to build the sqlite database file.
-- *[simple-mermaid](https://crates.io/crates/simple-mermaid):* Supports the crate documentation for the `codemelted.rs` file to include mermaid models where appropriate to help describe each of the modules.
+- *<a href="https://crates.io/crates/simple-mermaid" target="_blank">simple-mermaid:</a>* Supports the crate documentation for the `codemelted.rs` file to include mermaid models where appropriate to help describe each of the modules.
-- *[sysinfo](https://crates.io/crates/sysinfo):* This provides backbone for the monitoring concept of each of the modules along with providing queryable parameters of given information.
+- *<a href="https://crates.io/crates/sysinfo" target="_blank">sysinfo:</a>* This provides backbone for the monitoring concept of each of the modules along with providing queryable parameters of given information.
-- *[url](https://crates.io/crates/url):* Supports the url validation of the `codemelted_json` module.
+- *<a href="https://crates.io/crates/url" target="_blank">url:</a>* Supports the url validation of the `codemelted_json` module.

 ## License